write-you-a-scheme-v2/scheme/docs/02_parsing.md

 ![](../wyas/img/WYAS-Lisp-Interpreter-Steps.png)

-Most basically, Parsing and Lexing is the process of converting the input text of either the REPL or program and converting that into a format that can be evaluated by the interpreter.
-That covertted format, in our case, is `LispVal`.
+Most basically, Parsing and Lexing is the process of reading the input text of either the REPL or program and converting that into a format that can be evaluated by the interpreter.
+That converted format, in our case, is `LispVal`.
 The library we will use for parsing is called `Parsec`.

 ## About Parsec

-Parsec is a monadic parser, and works by matching streaming text to lexeme then parsing that into an abstract syntax via data constructors.
+Parsec is a monadic parser, and works by matching text to lexeme then parsing that into an abstract syntax via data constructors.
 Thus, for text input, the lexemes, or units of text that define a language feature, are converted a `LispVal` structure (abstract syntax tree).
 These lexemes are individually defined via Parsec, and wholly define the valid lexical structure of our Scheme.

 ## Why Parsec?